RealKindOne/znc-aka/README.md

 Do NOT make a copy of the database while the module is loaded.
 You can easily get a corrupted copy if there is channel/query activity.

+## Known Issues

+You will get NULL `ident` and `host` entries for the kicked nick in the `OnKickMessage` if the uses does not exist in the database.
+The only way to 'fix' this is to /who #channel on each channel you join.

+Do not do `/whois` or `/whowas` command at the same time on multiple networks.
+The module uses `global` variables, this causes cross-contamination.

 ## Contact

 Issues/bugs should be submitted on the <a href="https://github.com/RealKindOne/znc-aka/issues">GitHub issues page</a>.